XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/capacity-planning.md

 #### Storage

+Here are some estimated `rippled` storage requirements:

+- RocksDB stores around 8GB per day
-Ripple recommends estimating storage sizing at roughly 12GB per day of data kept online with NuDB.
-RocksDB requires around 8GB per day.
-However, the data per day changes with activity in the network.
-You should provision extra capacity to prepare for future growth.
-At the time of writing (2018-10-29), a server with all XRP Ledger history requires 8.4TB.
+- NuDB stores around 12GB per day

+The amount of data stored per day changes with activity in the network.

+You should provision extra storage capacity to prepare for future growth.
+At the time of writing (2018-10-29), a `rippled` server storing the full history of the XRP Ledger required 8.4TB.

 <!-- {# ***TODO: Update the dated storage consideration above, as needed. ***#} -->
 <!-- {# ***TODO: DOC-1331 tracks: Create historic metrics that a user can use to derive what will be required.
 For ex, a chart with 1TB in 2014, 3TB in 2015, 7TB in 2018 ***#} -->

 SSD storage should support several thousand of both read and write IOPS.
-The maximum reads and writes per second that Ripple engineers have observed are over 10,000 reads per second (in heavily-used public server clusters), and over 7,000 writes per second (in dedicated performance testing).
+Ripple engineers observed the following maximum reads and writes per second:

+- Over 10,000 reads per second (in heavily-used public server clusters)
+- Over 7,000 writes per second (in dedicated performance testing)

 ##### Amazon Web Services